jadedeane/natanator/README.md

 tl;dr, double NAT bad.

 Starting with UniFi OS 2.4.23, systemd is introduced.
-This allows the use of a simple service to disable NAT.
+This allows the use of a simple service to disable NAT, tested against UniFi OS 3.2.x.

-The following service examples use [UniFi OS 3.0.19](https://community.ui.com/releases/UniFi-OS-Dream-Machines-3-0-19/aae685bb-4b96-4016-9125-29e57d7f2844), on a UDM Pro (non-SE).

 # Alternatives